Dunni3/keypoint-diffusion/readme.md

 ![Keypoint-Conditioned Diffusion](https://github.com/Dunni3/keypoint-diffusion/assets/29707787/9dd7cbc4-1d10-4843-9cd5-d6565d088811)

+This is the offical code release for the paper [Accelerating Inference in Molecular Diffusion Models with Latent Representations of Protein Structure]().
+This work was accepted as a spotlight paper at the [NeurIPS 2023 Workshop on Generative AI in Biology](https://genbio-workshop.github.io/).

 # Setting up dev environment

 All code in this repository was run on python 3.10.
 In my experience, installing with python 3.11 caused dependency conflicts.
 I recommend using conda or mamba to create a python 3.10 environment.
 You should install the following dependencies in this order.
 You can copy and paste this code block into a shell script for easy use.